Gayle Harrell: 2008 congressional campaign

 Unable to seek re-election in the legislature due to term limits, Harrell instead decided to run against Democratic United States Congressman Tim Mahoney in the 16th congressional district, running against Tom Rooney and Hal Valeche.
-During the course of the campaign, former 2008 Republican presidential candidate Mike Huckabee conducted an internet poll to determine whom his political action committee, Huck PAC, should support in the race.
-Harrell won the internet poll and promptly sent out mailers claiming Huckabee's endorsement, which drew a clarification from the PAC's spokesman, who said that the endorsement was not from Huckabee, but from Huckabee's supporters.
-Ultimately, however, Huckabee stepped into the race, praising all three candidates, but noting, "The community I built during my campaign has voted, and voted to endorse Gayle.
-I have heard their call and I will stand with those that have supported me and officially declare my support for Gayle."
-Harrell also earned the support of the National Rifle Association in her campaign for Congress.
+During the campaign, former 2008 Republican presidential candidate Mike Huckabee conducted an internet poll to determine whom his political action committee, Huck PAC, should support in the race.
+Harrell won the internet poll and promptly sent mailers claiming Huckabee's endorsement.
+This drew a clarification from the PAC's spokesperson, who said the endorsement was not from Huckabee but from Huckabee's supporters.
+Ultimately, however, Huckabee stepped into the race, praising all three candidates but noting, "The community I built during my campaign has voted, and voted to endorse Gayle.
+I have heard their call, and I will stand with those that have supported me and officially declare my support for Gayle."
+Harrell also earned the support of the National Rifle Association of America in her campaign for Congress.
 Harrell ultimately failed to win her party's nomination, however, narrowly losing to Rooney by a little more than a thousand votes, receiving 35% of the vote to Rooney's 38% and Valeche's 28%.

 Return to Florida House

 Following her 2008 defeat, Harrell announced that she would seek to return to the state legislature and filed to run against her successor, Democratic State Representative Adam Fetterman, who narrowly won the seat in 2008.
-During the course of the campaign, Harrell attacked Fetterman for supporting a cigarette tax increase and for having a low rating from the Florida Chamber of Commerce, declaring, "When it comes to taxes, I'm a fiscal conservative.
+During the campaign, Harrell attacked Fetterman for supporting a cigarette tax increase and for having a low rating from the Florida Chamber of Commerce, declaring, "When it comes to taxes, I'm a fiscal conservative.
 I have voted to reduce taxes by over $28 billion.
 My opponent voted for a $1 billion increase in taxes."
 The Palm Beach Post endorsed Fetterman over Harrell, praising the incumbent for closing a loophole that allowed sexual predators to avoid prosecution, and once again criticizing Harrell for her record in the legislature, where "she wasn't known for bucking the GOP leadership."
 However, Harrell was able to dispatch Fetterman with relative ease, regaining her seat and earning 56% of the vote to Fetterman's 44%.

-In 2012, following the reconfiguration of the state's legislative districts, Harrell was drawn into the 83rd District, which contained most of the territory that she had previously represented in the 81st District.
-She won the Republican primary uncontested and won the general election overwhelmingly against only a write-in challenge, securing her second consecutive term and her sixth term overall in the legislature.
+In 2012, following the reconfiguration of the state's legislative districts, Harrell was drawn into the 83rd District, which contained most of the territory she had previously represented in the 81st District.
+She won the Republican primary uncontested.
+She won the general election overwhelmingly against only a write-in challenge, securing her second consecutive term and her sixth term overall in the legislature.